Connected Construction: A Discussion on How Technology is Transforming an Industry Worldwide

-The results of that study and subsequent whitepaper were revealing, which is what will be discussed during a special Oct.
-4 webinar, “Connected Construction: How Tech is Transforming an Industry.”
-This panel discussion, including leaders from both Trimble and GlobalData, will talk how the construction industry as a whole is transforming to digitized, cloud-based and mobile operations, and how this is changing the very way construction professionals work.
+The results of that study and subsequent whitepaper were revealing, which is what executives from both firms discussed during a special webinar, “Connected Construction: How Tech is Transforming an Industry.”
+The panel discussion focused on how the construction industry as a whole is transforming to digitized, cloud-based and mobile operations, and how this is changing the very way construction professionals work.

 - What a modern, connected construction environment looks like, and how it can improve how all project stakeholders work together